SolokiAbbas/profile-creator/readme.md

 ![Register](images/registration.png)
 #### User Registration
-Users are able to register an account through MongoDB.
+Users are able to register an account.
+Data is stored MongoLabs which is MongoDB .
 Fields include Username, Email, Password, and Bio.
 After registration, users can log in and out.

 ![Profile](images/profile.png)
 #### User Profile
 Users are able to click their profile and edit their email, password, or bio and save the changes.
-If the user does not want to change their password, they are not required and can still save the other changes.
+If the user does not want to change their password, they are not required to enter anything and can still save the other changes.

 #### Games
 Games will be made available in the future and is under construction!

+---

 #### Future Plans:
 1. Make games available for this project.